lexogrine/hud-manager/README.md

 In the future we will allow for external AR modules, which will work independently from HUDs.

+## ACO

+Auto Cinematic Observer is CS:GO feature that allows for automatization of camera flybies.
+It requires developer to create their own campaths though.
+For it to work user must define "areas", which specifies place on map, that algorithm will look for players in.
+To those areas user must add configs.
+Configs are commands to execute by CS:GO to start a campath.

+Every 5s ACO gets all areas defined by user, then sorts them by amount of alive players that are in that area.
+After that it tries to choose config that will provide the best and most unique viewier experience.

+It is recommended to create a lot of small areas with multiple configs each.
+It will require more work, but will allow for more detailed observing.

+## ARG

+Auto Replay Generator (Beta) is feature that integrates with vMix's Instant Replay feature.
+It automates observing, clipping, and then playing clipped fragments on stream.

+Example setup:
+ - PC#1 - CS:GO on main GOTV, delay: X seconds
+ - PC#2 - CS:GO with HLAE on replay GOTV, delay: X + 7 seconds, has vMix with Instant Replay feature

+LHM on PC#1 sends information about kills to Lexogrine Auto Replay Generator on PC#2.
+PC#2 is delayed, therefore it knows about kills, before they happen on it.
+Lexogrine Auto Replay Generator then uses HLAE to switch to kills it deems interesting and using vMix API clips them.
+When round ends, LARG will play clips to vMix output, and after a while, it will remove them.

+ARG requires vMix 24.0.0.62 or newer.

+It is up to user to configure vMix output on PC#2.

+>Note - Delay between PCs is configurable on LHM's part

+>Note #2 - To connect LHM to PC#2, you just need to enter PC 2's code to LHM and click connect.

+>Note #3 - CS:GO on PC#2 must be opened with HLAE, and then user have to execute command that is shown by Lexogrine Auto Replay Generator

+## Cloud Storage

+Currently we offer cloud storage for Professional plans.
+It will help you keep all of your devices synced with each other, removing the need for copying files between the PCs.

+## Supported Games

+Currently we support CS:GO, Dota 2 & Rocket League, but that list will only expand.

+## Signing HUDs

+Signing HUDs is first step towards helping developers feel safe about their creations.
+We allow for signing HUDs (`npm run sign` in CS:GO React HUD repo), which will make them much more resistant to change - Lexogrine HUD Manager will not run HUD that has incorrect signature, preventing unwanted changes to the code.

 ## Embedded HUD

 At this point there is an option to embedd any HUD in CS:GO using HLAE and afx_interop.
 It gives the advantage of being able to use CS:GO in fullscreen mode while using the custom HUDs.
 It must be noted however, that this mode may affect the framerate.